Kitware/ParaView/Documentation/release/dev/static-mesh.md

 Note that the speedup are most significant with unstructured data.

-For early benchmark, you can see this blog post:
+For early benchmark, you can see this [blog post](https://www.kitware.com/staticmeshplugin/)